 Price and availability

-It's worth pointing out that despite the RRP difference, at the time of writing the regular Versa is on sale on Amazon UK for £153.84 - that's only £3.84 more than the Lite Edition.
+It's worth pointing out that despite the RRP difference, you may sometimes fine that the regular Versa isn't much more expensive than the Lite.
 If you shop around, the Lite becomes a little less of a great deal - check our round-up of Fitbit deals for the latest.

 The Versa Lite is compatible with all modern iPhones but click here to check if your Android phone is supported.